lite-xl/lite-xl.github.io/docs/developer-guide/using-libraries/child-processes.md

 Unless you plan to run a command and forget about it, you should stick with the Process API as it provides more features.

+See notes below before using the write method.

 ## Example: reading a file with `cat`

 This example uses `cat` to read a file.
 This approach is impractical, but it demonstrates the typical usage